walmartlabs/concord/docs/extensions.md

 ## Tasks

-Tasks are used to call 3rd-party code or to perform something that is too complex to express it with BPMN or YAML directly.
+Tasks are used to call 3rd-party code or to perform something that is too complex to express it with YAML directly.

 An example of a simple task:
 ```java